bobbyiliev/101-linux-commands-ebook/ebook/en/content/031-the-cp-command.md

 ```

 3. `-f`(force)
-   If the system is unable to open destination file for writing operation because the user doesn’t have writing permission for this file then by using -f option with cp command, destination file is deleted first and then copying of content is done from source to destination file.
+   If the system is unable to open destination file for writing operation because the user doesn't have writing permission for this file then by using -f option with cp command, destination file is deleted first and then copying of content is done from source to destination file.
 ```
 $ ls -l b.txt
 -r-xr-xr-x+ 1 User User 3 Nov 24 08:45 b.txt